Web3-Pi/Ethereum-On-Raspberry-Pi/README.md

 - [Pair device](https://web3-pi.github.io/setup-guide/GetStart/pair-devices/)

+## Disclaimer

+Raspberry Pi is a trademark of Raspberry Pi Ltd. The use of this trademark here is solely for descriptive purposes.

 ## Acknowledgements

 Thanks to [Ethereum on ARM](https://github.com/EOA-Blockchain-Labs/ethereumonarm) project and its community.